I’m not the only one who’s read a bunch of books on women’s issues. So has my daughter, although hers was not purely pleasure reading.

 “By the early 1980s, victims of the sexual revolution began to appear everywhere.
 Previously crisp, black-and-white guidelines about how men and women should treat one another seemed to have faded into dim, wavy lines of gray.
 Single women who wanted to marry couldn’t find suitable mates.
 Married women were getting divorced.
 Many career women who’d waited until their mid-thirties to have children discovered they’d waited too long and now either had to accept lifelong childlessness or go through the torments of in-vitro fertilization and other tortuous medical procedures just to get pregnant.”

-SPIN SISTERS: How Women of the Media Sell Unhappiness and Liberalism to the Women of America
+Spin Sisters: How Women of the Media Sell Unhappiness and Liberalism to the Women of America by Myrna Blythe

 For convincing proof that liberal media elites are out of touch with reality in general and mainstream America in specific, read Spin Sisters.
 Written by the former editor-in-chief of Ladies Home Journal, the book gives us a peek into the inner workings of the women’s magazine industry.